danielchristianschroeter/watermark-to-image/README.md

   -targetDirectory string
         Set the target directory for watermarked images (required).
   -targetWatermarkedImageFilename string
         Rename all target files to the specified filename.
-Requires 'targetWatermarkedImageExtension' to be set.
   -targetWatermarkedImageFilenameSuffix string
         Set the dynamic suffix for the filename defined in 'targetWatermarkedImageFilename'.
 Allowed values are '3DIGITSCOUNT' (3-digit enumeration count) or 'RAND' (random 6-digit number).
 Default is '3DIGITSCOUNT'. (default "3DIGITSCOUNT")
   -targetWatermarkedImageHeight int